 If you want to contribute to a group that spends the money raised on the people that need it, the Semper Fi Fund is the one.
-94% goes to Our Warriors and they're families
+Ninety-four percent (94%) of donations go to Our Warriors and their families.

 Colorado Conservatory of Dance

 Why did we give to this unique charity?
-We like to dance, but that wasn't the reason.
+We like to dance, but that wasn’t the reason.
 We attended a gathering hosted by the Colorado Conservatory of Dance.
 We saw their outreach program working with disabled kids.
 The kids had huge smiles on their faces.
-Tell me that doesn't stink.
 We ended up doubling our donation.
-Okay, it wasn't huge money, but for a small window gutter cleaning business, it felt good to give what we did.
+Okay, it wasn’t huge money, but for a small window gutter cleaning business, it felt good to give what we did.